CatCod6r/rust-rat/README.md

 > 🚨 **Disclaimer**: This project is intended solely for educational use and **must not** be used for unauthorized access or malicious purposes.
 Use responsibly and within the bounds of the law.

+# Features

+End-to-End Encryption: Secure communication between client and server using AES + RSA. :white_check_mark:

+File Transfer: Upload and download files between server and client. :white_check_mark:

+Screen Capture: Grab screenshots of the client’s desktop. :white_check_mark:

+Remote Shell: Execute shell commands on the client machine and receive the output. 🔴

+Process Management: List, kill, and spawn processes remotely. 🔴

+Keylogging: Capture keystrokes. 🔴

+Cross-Platform: Works on Windows, Linux(currently only rat client). 🔴

+RataTUI cli interface 🔴

+Note: Feature set may expand as the project evolves.
+Check the source code for the latest commands supported.

+# Architecture

+RustRAT follows a classic client-server model:

+Server (**rat_server**) listens on a configurable port for incoming connections.

+Client (**rat**) connects back to the server, establishing a secure, encrypted channel.

+**Server cli** accepts commands and dispatches them to the client.

+Asynchronous Rust (**tokio**) powers non-blocking I/O for scalability and performance.